wagerfield/onno/docs/utils.md

 ### `get`

-Resolves a value at a given `path` within a "lookup" object.
-Expects a `path` as the first argument and the "lookup" object as the second argument.
+Resolves a value at a given `path` within a `lookup` object or array.
 Path values can be in string format using dot syntax like `"foo.bar.1"` or an array of path keys like `["foo", "bar", 1]`.
 Lookup arrays can contain alias objects.

 ```js
 const theme = {